shoefer/shoefer.github.io/_posts/2015-12-29-learning-functions.markdown

 First of all, you don't now how big you should go.
 Should you shift the line only around from -1 to +1, or from -1000 to +1000?
 That means, in which granularity should you vary the parameters?
 In fact, in the animation above, I have set the bounds of the parameters very tightly around the real (but in the usual case unknown) parameters.

 Second, we don't learn from our mistakes.
-If I have guessed line 1 that got a training error of 10.
-Next, I guessed line 2 with a training error of 8.
+If I have guessed line 1 that got a training error of 1000.
+Next, I guessed line 2 with a training error of 800.
 Intuitively, I should try to find out what might line 2 better than line 1, and progress into that direction.
 Instead, random search will just look for a new line which might be much worse than both line 1 and line 2.

 Can you think of more issues? [[2]](#[2])

 #### Terminology

 Before we close, a note on terminology.
-Some paragraphs ago we had to specify three things for our learning algorithm to work.
+Some paragraphs ago, we had to specify three things for our learning algorithm to work.
 I want to quickly state how these things are called in machine intelligence.

-1. <b>Model</b>, <b>function representation</b> (sometimes also <b>hypothesis space</b>): What kind of functions do I look for?
+1. <b>Model</b>, <b>function representation</b> (sometimes also <b>hypothesis space</b>): What kind of functions do I look for? <br/>(In the example: single straight lines)
 2. <b>Objective</b> or <b>loss function</b> [[3]](#[3]): Criterion for evaluating whether the learned function is good.
-Often this is the <b>training error</b>, a measure of how well the learned function accounts for the training data.
+Often this is the <b>training error</b>, a measure of how well the learned function accounts for the training data. <br/>(In the example: distance between samples and function)
-3. <b>Learning algorithm</b>: In which way to come up with functions (or parameters) in order to get a good value for the loss function.
+3. <b>Learning algorithm</b>: In which way to come up with functions (or parameters) in order to get a good value for the loss function.<br/>(In the example: random guessing)

 Moreover, if you learn from training data of the form (input, output), the approach is called *supervised learning*.
 The picture is that the pupil comes up with different inputs, and a supervisor gives the pupil a hint by telling her the right output, and the pupil tries to figure out the regularity (aka function) from these hints.